99003539/Calculator/Requirments/readme.md

-The advanced scientific calculator performs various operations ranging from calculating the sum, difference, product, division, bitwise or, bitwise and & xor of two numbers to calculating the factorial, power, square root, sine, cosine, tan,
+The advanced scientific calculator performs various operations ranging from calculating the sum, difference, product, division, bitwise or, bitwise and & xor of two numbers to calculating the factorial, power, square root, sine, cosine, tan,prime of a number

 logarithmic values of a given number.
 It is equipped with a special feature to calculate the sum of all numbers till the given input number and also calculate the